penumbra1/hacker-feed/README.md

 ### Sorting

-I wish there were a performant way to order links by number of votes on the server.
-Sorting by length of related fields is [not implemented](https://stackoverflow.com/questions/53625619/query-to-get-data-ordered-by-the-number-of-items-in-a-relation) in Prisma yet.
-Counting votes for each link and sorting them on the client would break pagination and affect performance.
-For now, I'm sticking to sorting by scalar fields.
+Sorting by length of related fields (e.g. links by number of votes) is [not implemented](https://stackoverflow.com/questions/53625619/query-to-get-data-ordered-by-the-number-of-items-in-a-relation) in Prisma yet.
+Sorting on the client would break pagination and affect performance.
+For now, I'm sticking to sorting by scalar fields, but I might add total votes per link and sorting to the server schema.

 ### Apollo

 To make use of [automatic updates](https://www.apollographql.com/docs/react/advanced/caching.html#automatic-updates) in Apollo, I rewrote voting mutations so that they return the updated links instead of votes.
-As the UI is mapped to links from the GET_FEED query, Apollo is able to figure out when the links have updated and rerender automatically without any update function 🔥
+As the UI is mapped to links from the GET_FEED query, Apollo is able to figure out when the links have updated and rerender automatically 🔥

 By taking advantage of argument nullability, I was able to reuse the same feed query both on the homepage and in /search.